 Over a six month period in 2016 we undertook the conservation of three wonderful stone monuments within St Michael’s Church, Coxwold.
 The monuments date to the seventeenth and nineteenth centuries and are dedicated to members of the Belasyse family.

 Towards the end of 2015 we began work on a fabulous project at the Church of the Sacred Heart, Caterham, where we were invited to undertake the conservation and restoration of the beautiful painted decoration by Joseph Aloyisius Pippet (1840-1903).

 After conducting a detailed condition assessment of the Cable Street Mural alongside one of the original artists, Paul Butler, we were delighted to act as main contractor for the project to stabilise and restore the mural in the summer of 2011.

 The magnificent painted timber ceiling in the nave of Ely Cathedral was painted between 1858 and 1862 by Henry Styleman le Strange, a gentleman artist from Hunstanton and completed, following his death, by Thomas Gambier Parry.

-The Grade I listed former Midland Grand Hotel is a resplendent Gothic style building dating from 1873-1876, by the renowned architect George Gilbert Scott.
-Having first worked at the building back in 1998, we returned in 2004 as part of the team involved in the huge restoration project.
+The resplendent Grade I listed former Midland Grand Hotel dates from 1873-1876 and is by the renowned architect George Gilbert Scott.
+Having first worked there back in 1998, we returned in 2004 as part of the team involved in the huge restoration project.